 - Place the pork loin roast in the oven and cook on high temperature (400 degrees Fahrenheit) for 15 minutes.
 Then lower the temperature to 325 degrees Fahrenheit and cook until the meat has reached the desired temperature.
 More about pork safety temperature below.

 Can Pork Be Eaten when Pink in the Center?
 The short answer is yes.
 Here are a few things to know about safe temperatures for pork.

 - As per USDA guidelines it is safe to consume pork at the internal temperature of 145 degrees Fahrenheit

 - Cook your pork until the internal temperature has reached 145 to 150 degrees (it used to be much higher in the past which produced dried up pork)

-- Serve this delicious pork roast with some apple sauce, or with this Sweet Potato Casserole with Crunchy Topping.
+- Serve this delicious pork roast with

 - Check the pork temperature with and instant read thermometer like this one here